hannahjzhang/hannahjzhang/README.md

-# Hi I'm Hannah! 👩🏻‍💻
+# Hello I'm Hannah 👩🏻‍💻

 - 🎒 Student at Gunn High School
 - 💻 Tech + biz + design
+<!--
 - 🌱 I have currently mastered web design and am trying to learn web development
-<!--
 - ✨ In the past I've learned data structures in Java. -->

 <!-- This graphic has the same things except profile pic is included.